csoren/C64MEGA65/doc/cartridges.md

 deactivated the Kernal mode.
 You will notice that the border of your screen is flickering if you try to enter the Kernal mode.
 This is the safe state, nothing bad happens here.
 Just press <kbd>Reset</kbd> to try something else.

+#### 2024 MEGA65

+We are not yet supporting the Kernal mode of the EF3 in Version 5.1, but we plan to support it in a future release of the C64 for MEGA65 core.

 Kung Fu Flash
 -------------